Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: LoS/NLoS Transition Dependencies on Distance

-In section III.A of the paper, we state the distance between the closest edge of the transmitter aperture and the position on the mobile's path at which the NLoS/LoS transition takes place is the parameter that has the strongest impact on the threshold delay (the spacing between when the signal from each of the two frequencies crosses the threshold).
-Qualitatively, since the diffraction strength stays approximately constant along a particular angle of diffraction, the threshold delay should have an approximately linear dependence on the spacing between the mobile's path and the transmitter aperture edge that is causing the LoS/NLoS transition, as depicted in \ref{LinesDiagram}.
-Figure \ref{CalcLineVertical} shows that indeed the threshold delay is nearly monotonic with this spacing, interrupted only by the oscillations of the diffraction curves (see Fig. 2(a)).
+In this section, we study the strong, nearly monotonic dependence of the threshold delay (for the NLoS/LoS transition) on the distance between the closest edge of the transmitter aperture and the position on the mobile's path at which the NLoS/LoS transition takes place.
+Qualitatively, since the diffraction strength stays approximately constant along a particular angle of diffraction, the threshold delay should have an approximately linear dependence on the spacing between the mobile's path and the transmitter aperture edge that is causing the LoS/NLoS transition, as depicted in Fig. \ref{LinesDiagram}.
+Figure \ref{CalcLineVertical} shows that indeed the threshold delay is nearly monotonic with this spacing, interrupted only by the oscillations of the diffraction curves (see Fig. 2 and \ref{AllSignalStrengthDat}(b, c)).
 The saw-tooth pattern results from horizontal 'jumps' (in distance) as the threshold crosses the top of an oscillation from that oscillation top to the diffraction curve at the same height to the right.
 For practical spacing between mobile and the edge, the threshold delay is sufficient for prediction purposes.